peterdesmet/vascan-data-paper/paper.md

 ### Quality control description

-New findings or corrections for plant distributions are communicated to the editors by contributors from each region (Appendix 1).
+New findings or corrections for plant distributions are communicated to the editors by contributors from each region (Appendix).
 Contributors are local botanists, often associated with Canadian herbaria or Conservation Data Centers.
 All new reports must be documented by specimens deposited at institutional herbaria.

 Suggestions or corrections regarding names, taxonomy, or functionality of the VASCAN website are submitted by users and reviewers through a public Google Code issue tracker at <http://code.google.com/p/canadensys/issues/list?can=2&q=label:vascan>.
 Name suggestions are validated by the editors against names in Tropicos (<http://www.tropicos.org>), IPNI (<http://www.ipni.org>), GRIN (<http://www.ars-grin.gov>), or other plant name databases, before being manually corrected in the database.